azadbolour/boardgame/scala-server/README.md

 - Just work with dimension = 7 and tray-capacity = 5 to get
   to edge cases quickly.

-- Hit tile sack empty. takeN should get what is is the sack - no more.

 - Develop integration tests at the level of the handler.
   For all ending conditions.